3 Ways to Optimize Cheat Meals to Improve Your Results

-Cheat meals… the time of the week that many people look forward to almost as much as the weekend.
+Cheat meals… the time of the week that many people look forward to almost as much as the weekend and especially over the holidays.
 It’s your opportunity to eat something you don’t normally have on your nutrition plan.
 You get to indulge a little and “live it up,” so to speak.
 Yet, there are some things you should consider if you want to optimize your cheat meals and use them to your advantage.

 When it comes to cheat meals (also referred to as refeeds), many people have this preconceived notion that if you want the best results possible, you need to be 100% strict all of the time with your nutrition and never stray off of the plan.
 While that may be true for some people, such as competitors leading up to a show, for the general population who is merely trying to improve their health and physique, a cheat meal is a great way to maintain your sanity.
 After all, you’re not getting on stage where your life somewhat revolves around your meals and training.